Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 To keep this guide simple, we will use the local filesystem for under storage.
 In a real deployment you would instead use something like HDFS or S3.

-Create an under storage folder
+Create an under storage folder on the host
 ```bash
 $ mkdir underStorage
 ```

-When we launch the master and worker containers, we will mount this directory with `-v /path/to/underStorage:/underStorage`.
+When we launch the master and worker containers, we will mount this directory with `-v /underStorage:/underStorage`.

 ### Set up ramdisk to enable short-circuit reads